Three Steps for Getting Out of a Toxic Relationship

 Are you in a toxic relationship?
 My last post describes what a toxic relationship looks like.
 Briefly, I wrote about criticism and contempt, avoidance, and negative energy as the key signs of toxic relationships.

-To help Jean begin to break free, she came up with a phrase, a mantra of sorts that she repeatedly told herself: "He may be good for someone else, but he is a wrecking ball for me."
+To help Jean begin to break free, we came up with a phrase, a mantra of sorts that she repeatedly told herself: "He may be good for someone else, but he is a wrecking ball for me."
 Jean paired this mantra with a visualization of a big crane swinging a wrecking ball every time she thought of him or saw him.

 2. Stop all possible contact.
 If you really want out, then contact with your about-to-be ex needs to be very tightly managed.
 Strive for no contact.
 Most highly toxic partners have softer sides and this can hold strong allure.
 If you are feeling vulnerable, you will likely be at risk to go back to your toxic ex if you reengage contact with him or her.
-In Jean's situation, we discussed how she could minimize contact with her ex given her difficult challenge of him being a work colleague.
+In Jean's situation, we discussed how she could minimize contact with her ex given her difficult added challenge of him being a work colleague.
 This involved having her be courteous and say nothing more at business meetings.
 We also came up with the "not breaking stride rule" when she was saying "hi" to him in the hallways.

 3. Keep knowing your value.
 Feel good about who you are, how you have grown, and what you offer in your personal and professional relationships.
 Jean realized that knowing her value meant putting her emotional health first.
 Have compassion for yourself if you want to go back into your toxic relationship.
-It's normal to miss your ex, Stay mindful, however, that missing times that felt good does not mean that he was, or is, good for you.
-If you have trouble remembering your own value then think about what you would say to a family member or close friend who wanted to return to a toxic relationship.
+It's normal to miss your ex.
+Stay mindful, however, that missing times that felt good does not mean that he or she was, or is, good for you.
+If you have trouble remembering your own value, then think about what you would say to a family member or close friend who wanted to return to a toxic relationship.
 Thinking about how you may value or advise someone else can help you treasure yourself and to move on.